 No one should be required to register for the military draft and to participate in systems of war.
-But earlier this year, the Senate Armed Services Committee voted to expand the registration requirement for Selective Service to women.
+However, this year, the Senate is working to expand the draft system to women.

 Tell your legislators: It's time to end—not expand—the Selective Service System!

-Despite these problems, some members of Congress are proposing expanding this system to women.
+Despite these problems, the Senate is attempting to expand this system to women.
 However, I don’t think this is the best way to achieve equality.
 Instead of expanding a burdensome system to women, we should end the Selective Service registration requirement for everyone.

-Please tell the Senator to oppose efforts to expand the Selective Service, and to instead support the Selective Service Repeal Act to end compulsory draft registration for everyone.
+Please tell the Senator to oppose efforts to expand the Selective Service in this year’s defense bill, and to instead cosponsor S. 1139 to end compulsory draft registration for both men and women.